abjelosevic88/vim-ultimate/README.md

 Now you have vim-rails installed ;-)

 ## Vim shortcuts
 	dd - Delete line
 	{x}dd - Delete x lines
 	o - Go to line below and enter INSERT mode
 	O - Go to line aboove nad enter INSERT mode w - Go to next word
 	b - Go to previous word
-    A - Go to the end of the line and enter INSERT mode I - Go to the start of the line and enter INSERT mode a - Go to next caracter and enter INSERT mode
+	A - Go to the end of the line and enter INSERT mode
+	I - Go to the start of the line and enter INSERT mode a - Go to next caracter and enter INSERT mode
 	H - Go to upper part of the file
 	L - Go to end of visible area
 	M - Go to middle part of the screen
 	0 - Go to the beginning of the line
 	$ - Go to the end onf the line v - VISUAL mode, in this mode you can select text code ctrl + f - Go down 1 screen through the document ctrl + b - Go up 1 screen through the document
 	G - Go to the end of the file
 	gg - Go to the beginning of the file
 	{x}G - Go to x line
 	x - Delete next character
 	{x}x - Delete next x characters
 	X - Delete previous character
 	{x}X - Delete previous x characters
 	dw - Delete next word
 	bw - Delete previous word
 	. - repeat last command
 	d0 - Delete from the beginning of the line to the current cursor position d$ - Delete to the end of the line yy - Copy current line
 	{x}yy - Copy x lines
 	p - Paste to next line
 	P - Paste to previous line
 	:= - Outputs total lines of code d - In VISUAL mode to cut text y - In VISUAL mode to copy text m{x} - move current line after x line cw - Change word
 	c0 - Change to the start of the line c$ - Change to the end of the line r - Replace word
 	R - Replace
 	S - replace whole line
 	{x}~ - Change case of the current x letters ctrl + a - Increment number
 	ctrl + x - Decrement number
 	ctrl + g - Get status of curent file and line in the file ctrl + w - In INSERT mode will delete previous word ctrl + u - In INSERT mode will delete to tht beginning of the file ctrl + s - Mark other instances m[x] - Create marker and line, acces marker by typing 'a :r filename - Include the contents of an external file :r !date - Reads the results from the date command into a new line following the cursor.
 	:r !ls -1 - Place after the cursor, the current directory listing displayed as a single column.
-    :5,38 w newfile - Write out a block of text denoted by line numbers :%s/fff/rrrrr/ - For all lines in a file, find string "fff" and replace with string "rrrrr" for the first instance on a line
-    :Ex - File explorer
+	:5,38 w newfile - Write out a block of text denoted by line numbers :%s/fff/rrrrr/ - For all lines in a file, find string "fff" and replace with string "rrrrr" for the first instance on a line :Ex - File explorer
 	v + a + t - Select everything inside HTML tag ctrl + x + ctrl + l - Line completion
 	ga - Display hex, ascii value of character under cursor g8 - Display hex value of utf-8 character under cursor guu - Lowercase line
 	gUU - Uppercase line
 	CTRL-R=5*5 - Insert 25 into text
 	'. - Go to last modified line
 	<C-O> - Retrace your movements in file (backward)
 	<C-I> - Retrace your movements in file (forward)
+	alt + [j/k] - Move current line up/down

 ## Key Mappings

 ### Plugin related mappings

 Open [bufexplorer](https://github.com/vim-scripts/bufexplorer.zip) and see and manage the current buffers:

 	map <leader>o :BufExplorer<cr>

 Open [MRU.vim](https://github.com/vim-scripts/mru.vim) and see the recently open files:

 	map <leader>f :MRU<CR>

 Open [ctrlp.vim](https://github.com/kien/ctrlp.vim) plugin:

 	let g:ctrlp_map = '<c-f>'

 Open [PeepOpen](https://peepcode.com/products/peepopen) plugin:

 	map <leader>j :PeepOpen<cr>

 Managing the [NERD Tree](https://github.com/scrooloose/nerdtree) plugin:

 	map <leader>nn :NERDTreeToggle<cr>
 	map <leader>nb :NERDTreeFromBookmark
 	map <leader>nf :NERDTreeFind<cr>

 [goyo.vim](https://github.com/junegunn/goyo.vim) and [vim-zenroom2](https://github.com/amix/vim-zenroom2) lets you only focus on one thing at a time.
 It removes all the distractions and centers the content.
 It has a special look when editing Markdown, reStructuredText and textfiles.
 It only has one mapping.

 	map <leader>z :Goyo<cr>

 ### Normal mode mappings